JacksonBurns/fastprop/paper/paper.md

  - **Historical Approach, Today**: Break these two ideas out in much greater detail in the body of the text:
  - The logical combination of bulk molecular-level descriptors with deep learning as a regression technique (as stated in the chemprop paper) has not seen the same success as learned representations, like UniMol [@unimol], Communicative Message Passing Neural Networks [@cmpnn], and especially Chemprop [@chemprop_theory; @chemprop_software].
+ - This may be due to a variety of factors: to do this need to know both sides of the lit, practice may have been wrong on the chemists side, computer scientists dont have the domain knowledge to think to use these, the development in these fields have been largely __orthogonal__.
  - Despite past failures, this paper establishes that by combining a cogent set of molecular descriptors with deep learning, generalizable deep-QSPR is realized.

 ## Scientific Contribution